jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 # Demystifying mediawiki installation (FreeNAS12-based jail install)
 ### Installing and configuring an *\*AMP* stack "by hand" isn't complex if you are willing to give it a try
+Use the FreeNAS jail manager to create a new jail with automatic DHCP.
+Use the FreeNAS jail manager to open a shell into the brand new jail.

 ---
 ### Basic config for a new FreeBSD/FreeNAS jail
 #### enable SSH access so we can use Putty/etc
-Use nano to change "#PermitRootLogin no" to "PermitRootLogin yes".
+Use nano to change `#PermitRootLogin no` to `PermitRootLogin yes`".
 ```bash
 passwd
 pkg install nano